HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 2.md

 <Br>

-## Creating Supplemental policy for apps already installed
+## Creating Supplemental Policy for Apps Already Installed

 If you deployed the Default Windows base policy on a system that already had apps installed, you can create Supplemental policy for them using the following syntaxes: